 Students enrolled in the Truman State University Department of Nursing are expected to conduct themselves in a manner that upholds the values of this institution of higher education.
 Each student is obligated to maintain high standards of conduct and refrain from violating academic ethics.
-In addition, the Department of Nursing upholds the professional code of ethics established in the American Nurses Association (ANA) Code of Ethics for Nurses (www.nursingworld.org/codeofethics) and the ANA Nursing: Scope and Standards of Practice, Standards of Professional Performance, Standard 7, "the registered nurse practices ethically."
-(ANA Scope and Standards of Practice, 2nd Edition, Nursesbook.org, 2010, p.11).
+In addition, the Department of Nursing upholds the professional code of ethics established in the American Nurses Association (ANA) Code of Ethics for Nurses (www.nursingworld.org/codeofethics) and the ANA Nursing: Scope and Standards of Practice, Standards of Professional Performance, Standard 7, "the registered nurse integrates ethics in all aspects of practice."
+(Nursing: Scope and Standards of Practice, 4th ed., ANA, 2021, p.89).
 Each student is held accountable for adhering to the American Nurses Association Code of Ethics and Scope and Standards of Practice.